Published: November 01, 2018 Updated: June 26, 2022 11 min read

 The benefits of going veg are attributed to vegetarian diets which tend to be lower in fat, especially saturated fats, and are higher in fiber, than animal-based foods.

-A 2010 UN report argues that meat production generally requires more resources and cause higher greenhouse emissions than plant-based options.
+A One Green Planet article argues that meat production generally requires more resources and cause higher greenhouse emissions than plant-based options.

 Nitrous oxide, methane, and carbon dioxide are considered the top three greenhouse gasses that contribute to climate change.